bhauman/lein-figwheel/README.md

 change the code that is wrapped in a `defonce` you won't see the changes, because the identifier won't be redefined.

+Complicated object networks wired together with callbacks are also problematic.
+Instantiating these object callback networks and then storing them in a global var is yet another version of this problem.

+Functions that maintain local state like counters and such are also definitions with local state and as such problematic.

 You also need to look out for common setup code that hooks into the browser.

 Often you will see statements like this at the bottom of a file.